p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 Digital photography changed that relationship.

 As soon as they left research labs, digital sensors were color sensors.
 That was not accidental.
-Digital photography arrived as a modern medium, and by then photography was overwhelmingly color.
+Digital photography arrived as a modern medium, and by then, photography was overwhelmingly color.
 Black and white had moved to the margins: sometimes nostalgic, sometimes practical, sometimes archival, but no longer central.

 Digital also introduced something film never had: flexibility after the fact.
 You could take a color photograph and remove the color later.
 Instantly.
-Without changing how you shot, or how you saw the scene.
+Without changing how you shot or how you saw the scene.

 For the first time, black and white no longer required commitment.
 It became a reversible decision, made in software, downstream from the act of photographing itself.